Eating a variety of foods from the 4 main food groups in the recommended serving sizes makes sure you get the nutrients you need to stay healthy.

 The following links provide further information about food groups and serving size.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-- Eating and activity guidelines for New Zealand adults Ministry of Health, NZ, 2020
+- Eating and activity guidelines for NZ adults Ministry of Health, NZ, 2020

 |Amanda Buhaets works as a liaison dietitian for the Auckland District Health Board.
 Her role includes supporting primary care and public health programmes with up-to-date nutrition information.
 She has a special interest in child health and supporting health professionals to have successful conversations to whānau about health and lifestyle.|